 - Absent nipple and areola after breast cancer treatment

-If any of these factors apply to you, you may be a good candidate for a breast reconstruction.
+If any of these factors apply to you, you may be a good candidate for a Chicago breast reconstruction.
 Ideal candidates should be in generally favorable health and non-smokers.

-At the Plastic Surgery Clinic of Chicago, we understand that decreased self-image and confidence can affect more than just the perception of oneself, but quality of life as well.
+At the Plastic Surgery Clinic of Chicago, we understand that decreased self-image and confidence can affect more than just the perception of oneself, but the quality of life as well.
 The motivations for breast reconstruction can be varied, but our goal is to help each patient both look and feel like the best version of themselves.

 During a consultation at our practice, a board-certified plastic surgeon, certified by the American Board of Plastic Surgery, will discuss your reconstructive goals and review your medical history to ensure that you are a good candidate for a breast reconstruction.
 Be prepared to discuss any past surgeries and other medical issues related to your breasts.